- Choosing the Right College/University

 PLEASE NOTE: NEW ELIGIBLITY REQUIREMENTS

-Important Upcoming Changes to the Eligibility Requirements from the Child Life Council
+Important Upcoming Changes to the Eligibility Requirements from the Association of Child Life Professionals

 * All applicants for the Fall 2013 and subsequent exams will be required to successfully complete a minimum of one child life course taught by a Certified Child Life Specialist as part of this requirement